jlombard314159/blueLabs/INSTRUCTIONS.md

 ## Setup

-In order to maintain confidentiality, please create a private fork of this repository and invite `hilary-b` and `TBD` as collaborators.
+In order to maintain confidentiality, please create a private fork of this repository and invite `hilary-b` as a collaborator.

 When you have completed the test, please push your changes to your private fork and send a link to hilary.brennan@bluelabs.com.
 Please include your full name in the subject line of the email containing the repository link.